 You can use several techniques and strategies to build customer engagement if you have a well-established social media presence for your business.
 In addition, there are courses and classes dedicated to how to increase consumer engagement in the world of e-commerce which shows how important of an asset it may be.

-When you are just another seller on Amazon, there are practically no methods of establishing that intimate interaction with your customers.
+When you are just another Amazon seller, there are practically no methods of establishing that intimate interaction with your customers.
 So people are essentially buying from ‘Amazon’ and not you.
-This is where customer reviews come into play.
+This is where Amazon reviews come into play.

 They offer you the only chance to frequently respond to and interact with your customers and develop an online community where potential buyers often go to find answers to their questions.

-However, as a seller on Amazon, it is more important for you to focus on creating high-quality products and delivering the customer what you have promised instead of chasing after positive reviews.
-As important as customer reviews are, they respond to what you have offered, and positive ones will follow only after you have done your job right.
+However, as an Amazon seller, it is more critical for you to focus on creating high-quality products and delivering to the customer what you have promised instead of chasing after positive reviews.
+As important as Amazon reviews are, they respond to what you have offered.
+Positive ones will follow after you have done your job right.